Samyu982000/Managemeet-Activity-NotifyMe/README.md

 # Managemeet-Activity-NotifyMe
-Developed an Application in Android Studio
+Developed an Application in Android Studio.